 When making a donation please specify it is for 121 Youth Counselling.

 We are aware that many young people may be experiencing increased anxiety or uncertainty as a result of Covid-19.
-This may also be exacerbated with the thought of returning to school in September.

 121 Youth Counselling is currently offering 3 – 6 Counselling sessions to support young people in Hart District who have been affected by Covid-19.